aleshaleksey/fansys23/06-abilities.md

 **Prerequisites**:
 - Proficiency with at least one weapon group.
 - 6 SP dice total and 7 MP dice total.

+**Special**: Though the necrotic damage is supernatural, the remaining weapon damage will usually still be natural.

 ___
 ### General Abilities (Supernatural)